JoeWu55/JoeWu55/README.md

 Summer Objectives:<br>
 Develop small projects recreating other programs<br>
----Try using C# a bit more on game modding i.e. item creation Hopefully acquire a summer internship available in Chicago for experience<br>
+---Try using C# a bit more on game modding i.e. item creation<br>
+Hopefully acquire a summer internship available in Chicago for experience<br>

 <!--